Hunter Biden requested keys for new 'office mates' Joe Biden, Chinese 'emissary' to CEFC chairman, emails show

 The Biden campaign previously said it released the former vice president’s tax documents and returns, which do not reflect any involvement with Chinese investments.

-Fox News' Jacqui Heinrich contributed to this report.
+Fox News' Jacqui Heinrich and Jake Gibson contributed to this report.